-Review of Tax Arrangements Applying to Collective Investment Vehicles
+Review of Tax Arrangements Applying to Collective Investment Vehicles (incorporating a review into the Investor Manager Regime and the Venture Capital Limited Partner Regime)

 On 11 May 2010, the then Assistant Treasurer and the then Minister for Financial Services, Superannuation and Corporate Law announced that the Government would ask the Board of Taxation to review the tax treatment of collective investment vehicles (CIV), having regard to the new managed investment trust (MIT) tax framework and including whether a broader range of tax flow-through vehicles should be permitted.
 As part of the review, the Board also examined the treatment of Venture Capital Limited Partnership vehicles.